appdevgenie/electronics_calculator_privacy_policy/README.md

-# Privacy Policy for Electronics Calculator Pro
+# Privacy Policy for Electronics Calculator
 ## PRIVACY POLICY MODEL FOR MOBILE APPLICATIONS
 ### This privacy policy governs your use of the software application [ELECTRONICS CALCULATOR] (“Application”) for mobile devices that was created by [APPDEVGENIE].
 The Application is [BASIC ELECTRONICS CALCULATOR CONTAINING CALCULATORS, CONVERTERS AND REFERENCE GUIDES FOR STUDENTS, HOBBIESTS AND EVERYONE INTERESTED IN ELECTRONICS )]